KonstantinosKoulaxizis/tic-tac-toe/README.md

 - Single scss import

 ## Future implementations
-- Improve ai players algorithm
+- Improve ai player's algorithm
+- Highlight winning combination
 - Indicate when ai mode is on / add it on player's 2 name
 - Implement more unit tests and integration tests
 - Improve scss